Grey Coat Hospital: 19th century

-Apart from the two cited above, other Presidents are the Archbishops of Canterbury, Dr Thomas Secker, Dr Frederick Cornwallis and Dr Charles Manners-Sutton.
+Apart from the two cited above, other Presidents are the Archbishops of Canterbury, Thomas Secker, Frederick Cornwallis and Charles Manners-Sutton.
 Notable Governors are to be found in an unbroken line of archbishops of Canterbury and Deans of Westminster, including Samuel Wilberforce.
 In law and political life they also included men such as the aforesaid Right Hon.
 Spencer Percival, the Vice Chancellor Sir William Page Wood (or Lord Hatherley), and the Right Hon.
 John Charles Herries, Chancellor of the Exchequer.